msd-code-academy/lessons/lesson-1/README.md

 ## MV* frameworks

-Comparison of simple-but-practical implemantation of the same TODO app in various MV* frameworks, libraries and vanilla JS: http://todomvc.com/
+Comparison of simple-but-practical implementation of the same TODO app in various MV* frameworks, libraries and vanilla JS: http://todomvc.com/

 ### React